Kenya Rae

 How To Make Realistic Hanging Boston Ferns For Under $20

 Are you lacking a green thumb but love the character greenery and plants bring to your home?
-Or maybe you have a front porch that is drench with sunshine that won't let your plants live their best life?
+Or maybe you have a front porch that is drenched with sunshine that won't let your plants live their best life?

 front porch with hanging basket fern

 I’ve never really had a green thumb.
 But I also haven’t put a whole lot of effort into either.
-But I don’t know if this is an almost 40 thing, or my roots deepening here in the south, but I’m really interested in greenery these days.
+But I don’t know if this is an almost 40 thing or my roots deepening here in the south, but I’m really interested in greenery these days.

 I was first introduced to Boston Ferns in the backyard deck of a friend's home in Cleveland.
-They were so simple, pure and timeless looking.
+They were so simple, pure, and timeless looking.
 I was in love!

 Why I Decided on Faux Ferns Versus Real Ones